 Agile means no documentation

-In contrast, traditional project management relies on extensive documentation.
-The docs support the product, provide clarity, and aid collaboration.
+In contrast traditional project management relies on extensive documentation.
+The docs support the product, provide clarity and aid collaboration.

 Scrum is the only way to do Agile

-Agile and Scrum are interchangeable
+Agile and Scrum are the same

 Maximize Agile Success

-These methods suit projects of all scales, but success depends on making careful choices.
-Consider team dynamics and project complexity when selecting a specific Agile methodology.
-The Agile team method enhances efficiency, productivity, and processes.
+Agile project management turns Scrum from plans to sprints.
+Agile’s adaptability combines with Scrum’s structure to enable project management for development teams.These methods fit projects of all sizes but success depends on making the right choices.
+Consider team dynamics and project complexity when choosing an Agile methodology.
+The Agile team method improves efficiency, productivity and process.

 FAQ

-Is Scrum a type of Agile?
+Is Scrum a form of Agile?

 Can teams use Agile and Scrum together?